 Photograph by author

-My current book project, Nitrogen Revolutions: Agricultural Expertise, Technology, and Policy, studies the transnational process of agro-technological change that led to Chile's expansion of nitrogen fertilizer consumption and triggered a cascade of ecological effects at a local and regional scale.
-Using the global problem of nitrogen pollution and Chile—one of the highest consumers of nitrogen fertilizer in the Americas—as case studies, Nitrogen Revolutions argues that historical expertise is critical today in both academic and public debates on agricultural change, food security, and environmental protection.
+My research explores the uses of history to inform contemporary debates on environmental sustainability and policy change.
+My book manuscript, Nitrogen Revolutions: Agricultural Expertise, Technology, and Policy in Chile, studies the transnational history of nitrogen science and policy in Chile, and explores how the lessons learned address the global ecological effects of nitrogen today.
+Using the global problem of nitrogen pollution and Chile—one of the highest consumers of nitrogen fertilizer in the Americas—as case studies, Nitrogen Revolutions shows that historical expertise is critical today in both academic and public debates on environmental sustainability.

-Between 2011 and 2013, I worked in a research project focused on legal professionalization, corruption, and state formation processes in Colombia and Venezuela during the late colonial period and the early republic.
+Between 2011 and 2013, I worked in a research project focused on legal professionalization and the social construction of legal expertise and corruption in Colombia and Venezuela during the late colonial period and the early republic.
 I combined GIS and spatial history for the analysis of the practices of legal professionalization and judicial reform among lawyers and non-professional legal practitioners in the Viceroyalty of Nueva Granada and Gran Colombia.

-I have taught courses on the social, cultural, and political history of Colonial and Modern Latin America, as well as classes on the global history of technology, politics, and the environment.
+I have taught courses on the history of Latin America, the water-energy-food nexus, and global environmental sciences, technologies, and policies.

-I have also participated in interdisciplinary teams addressing the socio-ecological effects of free-ranging dogs and their challenges for public policy.
-I recently co-founded ConScientiaGroup, an international non-profit organization focused on the science-policy interface in environmental and animal welfare issues in Chile (www.conscientiagroup.org/english).
+I have also participated in interdisciplinary teams addressing the socio-ecological and policy dimensions of free-ranging dogs.
+Beyond teaching and research, I co-founded, and run an international non-profit organization focused on the science-policy interface in environmental and animal welfare issues in Chile.